Clearbryan/touraxis/README.md

 2. It spawns a new process that runs a task every 30 minutes and logs the outcome of the task activity to the console.

 ### Usage
 You may use any REST client to test the API.
 However, for the purposes of this documentation, we will use [Postman](https://www.postman.com/).
+Please note Postman Chrome Extension DOES NOT allow requests over HTTP connections, for this reason we need to use the Postman Desktop Client

 ### API Endpoints
 Some API endpoints are protected, and the user needs to be logged in to access them.
 The API has the following endpoints: